kyma-project/community/guidelines/technical-guidelines/08-telepresence-guide.md

 This document is a general guide to local development with [Telepresence](https://www.telepresence.io/).

-The Kyma component that you want to debug stores its state in the Kubernetes Custom Resource and, therefore, depends on Kubernetes.
+Certain Kyma components store their state in Kubernetes custom resources and, therefore, depends on Kubernetes.
-Mocking the dependency and developing locally are not possible, and manual deployment on every change is a mundane task.
+Mocking the dependency and developing locally is not possible, and manual deployment on every change is a mundane task.

 Telepresence is a tool that connects your local process to a remote Kubernetes cluster through proxy, which lets you easily debug locally.
 It replaces a container in the specified Pod, opens up a new local shell or a pre-configured bash, and proxies the network traffic from the local shell through the Pod.